-Date this application submitted to the City of Delray Beach:
+Date this application submitted to the City of Delray Beach: , 20 -------------------------------------------------------------- ------

 Full address of proposed community residence:

 Zoning district in which the proposed community residence would be located:

 Application Purpose (check only one):

-$\square$ Initial application $\square$ Recertification of reasonable accommodation applied for before July 19, 2017
+□ Initial application □ Recertification of reasonable accommodation applied for before July 19, 2017

 Applicant information:

 Applicant's name and title:

 Applicant's signature:

 By signing this form, I attest under penalties of perjury, that the information provided is true and accurate.

 Name of entity (or individual) that owns the proposed community residence:

 Check box if owner of the property is also the operator

 Owner of the property contact information

 Address:

-City-State-Zip Code: Telephone:
+City-State-Zip Code:

+Telephone:

 Cell phone: Email:

 Operator information if different than owner of the property:

 Name of Operator (entity or individual):

 Address:

 City-State-Zip Code:

 Telephone:

 Cell phone: Email:

-ection must be completed by ALL property owner lowners and include with your application.)
-J. l, , (print owner's name) the fee simple owner of the property located at , Delray Beach, Florida, Propert y Control Number umber, hereby petition to the City of Delray Beach for (check one): ☐ Zoning appı roval to establish a d ommunity residence at the aforementioned address e accommodation for this property that was granted be ity residence for people with disabilities at this address • accurate to the be by the Planning a presentation to the fees become part est of my knowledge and Zoning Departm ne approving body or of the Official Recor cation and that all statements and diagrams submitted are I consent to inspection and photographing of the subject ent staff for purposes of consideration of this applicatio entity.
-Further, I understand that this application, attachn is of the City of Delray Beach, Florida, and are not returna t property on and/or nents and

-acknowledged before me this
+Owner's Consent: (This consent section m Reproduce this page for additional owner sS. l, , (print owner's name) the fee simple own er of the property located at , Delray Beach, Florida, Propert y Control Number, hereby petitic on to the City of Delray Beach for (check one): Zoning approval to establish a communit y residence at the aforementioned address nodation for this property that was granted be ence for people with disabilities at this address I certify that I have examined the application and accurate to the best of my knowledge.
+I consent by the Planning and Zoning Department staff presentation to the approving body or entity.
+Fu fees become part of the Official Records of the O t to inspection and photographing of the subject for purposes of consideration of this application in ther, I understand that this application, attached t property on and/or ments and Owner's signature: The foregoing instrument was acknowl edged before me this personally known to me or has produced (type of identification) as identification and who did (did not) take an oath.

-by

-personally known to me or has prod uced

-(type of identifica tion) as identification and who did (did not) take an oath.

-(Printed name of r notary public) (Signature of notary public)
+(Printed name of notary public) (Signature of notary public)

-Commission #: My commission expires:
+Commission #: My commission expires: -

-(Notary's Seal )
+(Notary's Seal)

-Residency Check and fill in the maximum length of time residents may live in the proposed community residence: days month(s) year(s) No limitation How long will residents typically live in the home? week(s)month(s) year(s) Number of foccupants A Number of people with disabilities who will live in the proposed community residence: B Number of live-in staff (if any): Total number of occupants: Add A + B = To determine compliance with the City of Delray Beach's Housing Code , please enter the requested information: Bedroom Width and length in feet of each bedroom excluding closets Total square feet in bedroom excluding closets Number of residents (including any live-in staff) to sleep in each bedroom Total gross floor area of all habitable rooms 1 If unsure how to 2 If unsure how to measure this, ask city staff for instructions. measure this, ask city staff for instructions.
-2 measure this, ask city staff for instructions.
-Print the total gross floor area in the cell 3 measure this, ask city staff for instructions.
-Print the total gross floor area in the cell below 3 4 measure this, ask city staff for instructions.
-Print the total gross floor area in the cell
+Residency Check and fill in the maximum length of time residents may live in the proposed community residence: \Box days \Box month(s) \Box year(s) \Box No limitation How long will residents typically live in the home? week(s)month(s)year(s)

+Number of occupants

+- A Number of people with disabilities who will live in the proposed community residence: - B Number of live-in staff (if any):

+Total number of occupants: Add Α + В = -------------------------------- --- --- --- ---

+To determine compliance with the City of Delray Beach's Housing Code, please enter the requested information:

+sedroom in feet of each bedroom excluding closets Total square feet in bedroom excluding c losets (including any live-in staff) to sleep in each bedroom Total gross floor area of all habitable rooms

+1 If unsure how to measure this, ask city

+2 staff for instructions.

+3 Print the total gross

+4 floor area in the cell

+5 below

+6 0

+Totals residents square feet